sdanielzafar/reload-manager/README.md

 ### Workflows
 - `Enqueuer`: puts tables into the queue to be reloaded.
 All project-specific logic should reside here only
-- `Dispatcher`: you specify the number of threads and import types, this dispatches loads for you and updates the queue history tables
+- `Dispatcher`: you specify the number of threads and import types, this dispatches loads for you and updates the queue history table for tracking
 - `WriteNOS_Runner`: workflow that takes a table and reloads it using WriteNOS.
 Called by the `Dispatcher` or manually.
 - `JDBC_Runner`: workflow that takes a table and reloads it using JDBC.
 Called by the `Dispatcher` or manually.
-- `TPT_Runner`: workflow that takes a table and reloads it using TPT.
-Not yet implemented.
+- `TPT_Runner`: workflow that takes a table and reloads it using TPT. *Not yet implemented.*

-### Queue tables
+### `PriorityQueue`
+The `PriorityQueue` comprises two Delta tables:
-- `queue`:
+- `queue`: the current queue
+- `queue_history`: a record of all the tables that have been loaded

+And the class `reloadmanager.priority_queue.PriorityQueue` which will help interact with these.

 ## Contribute
 We'd love to see your additions.
 Feel free to contribute back.
 Contact Dan Z for help with your first PR.